 4. Roland TR-6S

-Best for: Portable TR power
+Best for: Portable TR Workflow (Battery + Travel Ready)

 Think of the TR-6S as the TR-8S's little sibling.
 It’s battery-powered, compact, and has most of the same features—including sample playback and FM synthesis.
 It’s ideal for portable setups, DAWless jams, or as a second unit to your main rig.